-It is also possible to obtain the following special designations: Interactive Media, Internet of Things or Data Engineering
+It is also possible to obtain the following special designations: Business Information Systems, Interactive Media or Machine Learning and AI Engineering.

 For completed programmes, VIA University College issues a diploma stating the title, programme and, if applicable, special designation.
 Furthermore, information is provided on the scope of the sub-elements in ECTS, the result of the assessments achieved as well as the topics for the interdisciplinary project and the graduation project.
 Similarly, the graduate's basis of admission to the programme is also stated.